joyboy67/isotop/README.md

 ==========

 ![isotop logo](logo_isotop.png)

-OpenBSD easier to explore and use at first.
+OpenBSD easier to explore and use.

 Available from OpenBSD > 6.5